GaryM02/fyp_repo/TDD.md

 ## Proposal

 The project’s front end will be a Chrome Extension built with React for efficient, modular UI.
-This extension will integrate trustworthiness assessments directly into medical content pages, providing users with real-time, unobtrusive trust scores and explanations via widgets, modals, and other interactive components.
+This extension will integrate trustworthiness assessments directly into medical content pages, providing users with real-time trust scores and explanations via widgets, modals, and other interactive components.
 Key features include:

-***Trustworthiness*** Score Display: A clear, color-coded score for content credibility.
+***Trustworthiness Score Display***: A clear, color-coded score for content credibility.
 ***Explanation Modal***: Uses Explainable AI (XAI) to show why content is rated as it is.
 ***Settings and Feedback***: Users can adjust trust score preferences and provide feedback.

-***The front end*** connects to a FastAPI backend that manages data storage, handles trustworthiness predictions, and uses a fine-tuned SciBERT model to evaluate content.
+***The front end*** connects to a FastAPI backend that manages data storage, handles trustworthiness predictions, and uses a fine-tuned model to evaluate content.
 FastAPI’s async capabilities ensure responsiveness, while RESTful APIs facilitate communication with React.
-MongoDB stores user logs and feedback, while PostgreSQL manages structured data like user profiles.
+MongoDB stores user logs and feedback, while PostgreSQL manages structured data like user profiles, predictions etc.

-***The back end’s*** SciBERT model, served via TorchServe, analyzes text credibility.
+***The back end*** model, served via TorchServe and accessed from fastapi, analyzes text credibility.
 LIME explanations clarify AI predictions, enhancing transparency.
 Security is enforced through JWT authentication, data encryption, and CORS policies.
-The system’s architecture is optimized for performance and scalability with Docker, Kubernetes, and asynchronous task handling.

-Deployment on AWS or GCP, with CI/CD via GitHub Actions, ensures scalable, globally accessible service.
+Deployment on AWS or GCP, with CI/CD via GitHub Actions, ensures scalable, accessible service.

 ### Data Model